sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 > <small>-felixge, https://github.com/joyent/node/issues/2582</small>
 > </cite></footer>

-Note: Felix Geisendorf, who originally added process.on uncaughtException, and has also asked for it to be removed!
+Note: Felix Geisendorfer, who originally added process.on uncaughtException, and has also asked for it to be removed!